zhaoyul/aposd-vs-clean-code/README.md

 is to maximize performance, this slowdown is unacceptable.
 The two methods must be combined.

-I think what's happening here is that you are so focused on something that isn't actually all that important (creating the tiniest possible methods) that you are dropping the ball on other issues that really are important.
+I think what happened here is that you were so focused on something that isn't actually all that important (creating the tiniest possible methods) that you dropped the ball on other issues that really are important.
 We have now seen this twice.
 In the original version of `PrimeGenerator` you were so determined to make tiny methods that you didn't notice that the code was becoming incomprehensible.
 In this version you were so eager to